daydreary/DotViewPager/README.md

   ```
   The `dvpViewPager` attribute is neccessary.
 Without it, the ViewPager can't be found.

   3. Set it in the codes.
-Use `DotViewPager.setAdapter()` instead of the ViewPager's function.
+Use `DotViewPager.setAdapter()` instead of the ViewPager's method.
   <br>Example:
   ```
   dot = (DotViewPager) findViewById(R.id.dot);